Aquarius Sail Inc. was established by Tom Haberman in the early 1970s to

 Throughout the 1980s Bill remained active in the catamaran industry by sailing, promoting and designing new boats.
 In 1984 Bill started designing and developing the RC-27, a design which would set the standard for many boats well into the future.
 Throughout the 1980s and 1990s the RC-27 set numerous records in the US and Europe.
 In 1989 Bill, his son Eric, and Peter Zboyan set the record for the lowest elapsed time in the Miami Key Largo race at 1 hour 44 minutes for the 42 mile course, that is an average speed of 26 knots!
 Bill along with his son Eric and sail maker Dave Posey also hold the record at 2 hours and 53 minutes for the 38 mile MUG Race at Jacksonville Florida.

 In the early 1990s Bill teamed up with Aquarius Sail to continue production of the RC-27 and introduce the ARC-22 (introduced at that time under the SC-22 nameplate).
 In 1996 Bill continued his commitment to the design of high performance catamarans with the introduction of the RC-30 and in 2000 the ARC-21.

-Bill has now left Pratt & Whitney and spends his days near the water designing and testing his latest sailing designs.
-You will also find Bill on the racecourse, but lately he has given up the helm to his son Eric who he now crews for.
-Bill throughout the years has not only set, but has raised the standard for catamaran design and sailing today.
-Whether it was on a SuperCat, ARC-21, ARC-22, RC-27, or RC-30, Bill has helped to shape the catamaran industry over the past 35 years and will continue to do so well into the 21st century.
+After leaving Pratt & Whitney in the early 2000’s Bill spent his days near the water designing and testing his latest sailing designs.
+Bill continued to race but had given up the helm to his son Eric whom he crewed for.
+Throughout the years Bill not only set, but raised the standard for catamaran design and sailing today.
+Whether it was on a SuperCat, ARC-21, ARC-22, RC-27, or RC-30, Bill helped to shape the catamaran industry over the past 40 years.